mattmilburn/strapi-plugin-preview-button/README.md

 * [User Guide](#user-guide)

 ## <a id="features"></a>✨ Features
-* New button in content manager sidebar which links the user to a preview or live view of a frontend app view.
+* Adds a new button in content manager sidebar which links the user to a preview or live view of a frontend app view.
 * Customize which content types should use the preview button.
 * Customize endpoints for draft and published URLs.
-* Support collection and single types.
+* Supports collection and single types.

 ## <a id="installation"></a>💎 Installation
 ```bash